mperdikeas/js-object-properties/README.md

       of the prototype chain.
 I.e. 0 corresponds to the Object prototype.

-A single function is exported (*properties*) which returns, when called with an object argument an array of objects of the following kind:
+A single function is exported (*properties*) which returns, when called with an object argument an array of objects corresponding to the argument's properties.
+Objects are of the following kind:

 ```javascript
     {